-The roofing concepts shared in this post are accompanied with on-site photos of a custom Jeff Doubet Spanish home design under construction in beautiful Los Olivos, CA.
+Photos: Expert roofers install a Redland tile roof on a custom Jeff Doubet Spanish home design, under construction in beautiful Los Olivos, CA.

 I created this article for Santa Barbara and Montecito, CA homeowners who have discriminating taste, and would like to (in my opinion) install the very best in Spanish roof tiles.